 Why was I charged an additional fee?

-CenterPoint Energy states that service fees may apply to credit- and debit-card payments and that these fees are paid to a third-party vendor.
+CenterPoint Energy states that service fees may apply to credit- and debit-card payments and that those fees go to a third-party vendor.

-In the Houston market, CenterPoint Energy delivers electricity but generally does not sell or bill consumers for their retail electric supply.
-A CPE/BMC Houston charge is more likely to involve a natural gas account or another CenterPoint payment than a Houston retail electricity bill.
+In the Houston market, CenterPoint Energy delivers electricity but generally does not sell or bill consumers for retail electric supply.
+Electric-billing questions usually go to the retail electric provider.
+CPE/BMC Houston is more likely to involve a natural gas account or another CenterPoint payment.

 Could CPE/BMC be a continuing-education purchase?